pjoberoi/bi2ai/README.md

-# bi2ai
+# From BI to AI
-From BI to AI
+1. Download the Sentiment Analysis PBIX file, demonstrating how to integrate Power BI with Text Analytics (Sentiment & Key Phrase) Cognitive Service